ronroc/carND-behavoiral-cloning/writeup_report.md

  My first step was to use a convolution neural network model similar to the Architecture which was used by NVIDIA

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low

-mean squared error on the training set but a high mean squared error on the validation set.
+I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.

 This implied that the model was overfitting.

 To combat the overfitting, I modified the model by increasing the dropout.
 Then I tried increased the number of epochs

-But the model  was not of much use as it  deviated from the track in a number of occasions.
+But the model  was not of much use as it  deviated from the track on a number of occasions.

 Then I used the sample training dataset provided in the course  and followed a similar approach as detailed above